Fatal Workplace Accidents in San Diego | Legal Options

 published

-At Hulburt Law Firm, we’re committed to helping families seek justice after a fatal workplace accident.
-In this article, we’ll cover the legal options available for wrongful death cases involving workplace accidents, including workers’ compensation claims, third-party lawsuits, and how a wrongful death attorney can help.
+At Hulburt Law Firm, we help families in San Diego seek justice after fatal workplace accidents.
+Below, we'll explain the legal options available, including workers' compensation death benefit claims, third-party wrongful death lawsuits, and how an experienced San Diego construction accident attorney and wrongful death attorney can help your family move forward.

 Common Causes of Fatal Workplace Accidents

-Fatal workplace accidents can happen in any industry, but certain jobs carry a higher risk of serious injury or death.
+Fatal workplace accidents can happen in any industry, but certain jobs — particularly in construction — carry a higher risk of serious injury or death.
 Common causes of workplace fatalities include:

 • Falls from heights: Common in construction and roofing jobs where safety measures are inadequate or ignored.